Seoul court rules Samsung didn't violate Apple design

-SEOUL Samsung Electronics Co's flagship Galaxy smartphone looks very similar to Apple's iPhone, but the South Korean firm has not violated the iPhone design, a Seoul court ruled on Friday.
+SEOUL Samsung Electronics Co's (005930.KS) flagship Galaxy smartphone looks very similar to Apple's (AAPL.O) iPhone, but the South Korean firm has not violated the iPhone design, a Seoul court ruled on Friday.

 The South Korean ruling comes as the two technology titans are locked in a high-stakes global patent battle that mirrors a fierce rivalry for industry supremacy between two companies that control more than half the world's smartphone sales.